-The potential of women entrepreneurs remains largely untapped in developing and emerging markets, with many still lacking the skills, capital and access to markets they need to be successful micro, small and growing business owners.
-Women are also three times more likely to operate in the informal economy due to legal and cultural constraints, which restricts the potential for their businesses to grow.
+The potential of women entrepreneurs remains largely untapped in developing and emerging markets, with many lacking the access to capital, skills and equal opportunities needed to be successful business owners.
+In developing countries, women own only around 30% of small businesses and as little as 17% of medium enterprises.
+Women are also three times more likely to operate within the informal economy.

-We need partners who share our vision of a world where women have equal opportunities and the capability, confidence and capital necessary to establish and grow businesses, resulting in a brighter future for the women themselves and their communities as a whole.
-We invite you to work with us to drive the Enterprise Development Programme forward.
-Find out more about our partners and how you can get involved.
+We look for partners who share our vision of a world where women have equal opportunities to engage in business and the freedom to be economically and socially independent.
+By enabling women to fulfil their potential, we can help them to create a brighter future for themselves, their families and society as a whole.
+We invite you to work with us to drive the Enterprise Development Programme Forward.
+Find out more about how you can get involved.